 Once upon a time there was a handsome young boy named Cade.
-He lived with his mother, father, two cousins and goofy Uncle Brett.
+He lived with his mother, father and his daring Uncle Brett.
 Everyone did their very best to keep Cade happy and giggly.
 Aside from his loving family, Cade also lived with two wicked ailments.
 Chronic allergies and migraines treated the charming lad badly.
 One day Cade’s teacher left a note in his Batman backpack.
 It was an invitation to the school prom.
 Cade was very excited to receive the big news.
 Merrily, he envisioned himself dancing the night away to DJ Snake and Lil John shouting “Turn Down for What.”
 Joy gleamed from his parents’ eyes as they watched their son smile.
 But lurking in the background were Cade’s two wicked ailments.
 And they would stop at nothing to keep him from having a good time.
 Allergies and migraines have ruined many of Cade’s big days.

 As time went on, the week of prom soon arrived.
 Still counting down the days, Cade boarded a carriage with his parents and off they went.
-Cade’s mom had pressing matters to attend to in a land far, far away.
+Cade’s mom had pressing matters to tend to in a land far, far away.
 To assist in the journey, Cade and his father transported her to the airport.
 The company for which Cade’s mom worked would be presenting at a convention in Las Vegas, Nevada.
 Saying farewell, she left for her departing gate.
 The next several days will be just the boys.

 In grand celebratory style, Cade and his father had dinner at one of his favorite eateries.
 While dining the two conversed on how much they will miss Cade’s mother the coming week.
 Licking his fingers, Cade summoned the lovely young maiden for more chicken wings.
 Her bosoms lightly brushed against his shoulder.
 Reaching over, she added to the feast already on the table.
 Enthusiastically, the two men lifted their glasses.
 “Cheers!”
 They shouted.
 Good times were had by all as they laughed, told stories and smacked their chicken bones clean.
 Adorned in their owl tank tops, the ladies provided exceptional service that day.